18wh1a1219/III-year-Lab/CN&WT LAB/CN Experiments/Experiment2/README.md

 4.After division, the remainder so obtained is called as CRC.
 5.It may be noted that CRC also consists of n bits.

-Appending CRC To Data Unit-
+Appending CRC To Data Unit :

 1.The CRC is obtained after the binary division.
 2.The string of n 0’s appended to the data unit earlier is replaced by the CRC remainder.

-Transmission To Receiver-
+Transmission To Receiver :
 The newly formed code word (Original data + CRC) is transmitted to the receiver.

-Checking at Receiver Side-
+Checking at Receiver Side :
 1.The transmitted code word is received.
 2.The received code word is divided with the same CRC generator.
 3.On division, the remainder so obtained is checked.